One of the top home remodeling trends and real estate trends right now is a first-floor master bedroom or first-floor master suite.

 - Keep your clothing storage near the laundry room.
 Save yourself the extra steps of going upstairs to put your laundry away.
 A first-floor master bedroom makes your closet a short distance from the washer and dryer.

 - Up your resale value.
 First-floor masters are huge right now for houses in every price range.
-This again is partially due to the aging baby boomer generation.
+This again is partly due to the aging baby boomer generation.
 If you think you will sell your home in the future, a first-floor master can get you your asking price or more.
 Create a first-floor master now so you can enjoy it while you are still in the house yourself!

 - Make use of your unused den or formal dining room.
 Often times these extra rooms are not used daily in the home.
 Repurpose these unused spaces into a first-floor master bedroom.